Guide

 • a deed poll certificate

-• a recognition certificate.
+• a gender recognition certificate

 4.1.3 If the individual cannot provide sufficient proof of their change of name as described above, employers will need to undertake a risk assessment to determine whether to confirm an unconditional offer of appointment or not.
 On rare occasions where the necessary assurances cannot be obtained, we would recommend that the risk assessment should be conducted with senior members of the HR recruitment and security teams to ensure a decision not to appoint is reasonable and fair.